 It is always worth it in the end.
 The exhibition will be open for a short three months, but the catalogue will be available for years to come: we like to think of it as a lasting monument to a momentous gathering of objects from around the world.

-21 hours 10 min ago The Art Institute of Chicago OPENING TOMORROW—Landsknechte: Foot Soldiers of Fashion
+8 hours 1 min ago The Art Institute of Chicago NOW OPEN—Landsknechte: Foot Soldiers of Fashion